Counselling & Psychotherapy

 But understanding alone is usually not enough.

-You may be a good fit for my practice if you:
+You may be a good fit for my practice if:

-Know earlier life experiences still affect you today.
+You know earlier life experiences still affect you today and want to understand them better.

 As therapy progresses, people often describe subtle but important shifts.